 Mr Adams addressed the Executive, representing the Friends of Victoria Park.
 He stated that although securing the championships had been a good thing, he did not feel that enough consultation had taken place before any proposals had been submitted to Bowls England.
-Mr Adams outlined concerns regarding car parking and the continuous disruption not only to residents but to other events that were often held in the park.
+Mr Adams outlined concerns regarding car parking and the continuous disruption not only to park users but to other events that were often held in the park.
+He emphasised that the Friends support moving the main visitor parking to Covent Garden; developing the old tennis courts for the remaining special cases - the disabled and Championship officials and stewards; and, if necessary, using the Adelaide Road car park as an overflow for officials and stewards.